Skip to content

 Unit 1.
 Infrastructure and Platforms for Building Applications using AI

-• Hardware used in building AI applications: Processors - CPU, GPU, TPU, NPU, Memory - RAM, VRAM, Storage - HDD, SSD
+• Hardware used in building AI applications: Processors - CPU, GPU, TPU, NPU; Memory - RAM, VRAM; Storage - HDD, SSD

-Unit 2: Foundations of Data
+Unit 2: Foundations of Data - Types, Ethics and Utility in Building Applications using AI

-• Types, Ethics and Utility in Building Applications using AI -Importance of data in building AI applications: Data as the fuel for AI, Role of big data in training AI models.
+• Importance of data in building AI applications: Data as the fuel for AI; Role of big data in training AI models

-• Conceptual Foundations of Data: Data vs. Information vs. Knowledge.
+• Conceptual Foundations of Data: Data vs. Information vs. Knowledge

-• Structure of Data: Structured, Semi-Structured, and Unstructured Data.
+• Structure of Data: Structured, Semi-Structured, and Unstructured Data

-• Modalities of Data: Text, Image, Audio, Video, Tabular, Time-Series, and Spatial Data.
+• Modalities of Data: Text, Image, Audio, Video, Tabular, Time-Series, and Spatial Data

-• Formats of Data: Text Formats (CSV, JSON, XML), Image Formats (JPEG, GIF, PNG), Audio/Video (MP3, WAV, MP4, AVI).
+• Formats of Data: Text Formats (CSV, JSON, XML); Image Formats (JPEG, GIF, PNG); Audio/Video (MP3, WAV, MP4, AVI)

 Unit 3.
 The AI Data Pipeline: From Collection to Model Readiness

-• The AI Data Pipeline: Stages and Components: Key Stages (Data Collection, Annotation, Preprocessing, Splitting, Feeding into AI Models Core Components: Ingestion, Storage, Processing, Validation, Delivery
+• AI Data Pipeline stages: Data Collection, Annotation, Preprocessing, Splitting, Feeding into AI Models

-• Missing Values, Duplicates, Incorrect Formats, Outliers, Noise; Steps in Data Cleaning: Identify Issues, Handle Errors (Imputation, Removal), Validate Cleaned Data.
+• Data Cleaning and Preprocessing: Missing Values, Duplicates, Incorrect Formats, Outliers, Noise; Cleaning steps – Identify Issues, Handle Errors, Validate Cleaned Data

-• Data Transformation Techniques: Normalization, Transformation, Feature Engineering (Conceptual)
+• Data Transformation Techniques: Normalization, Transformation, Feature Engineering

-Unit 5: AI in BioTechnology and Bio-Chemistry
+Unit 5.
+AI in Networks, Cybersecurity, and Forensics

-APPLICATIONS OF Artificial Inteligence [Practical]
+Aplications Of Artificial Inteligence [Practical]

 Credits: 1 [2 hrs/week]

-Suggested Lab Practicals (No Coding) # Lol Lab 1 - Exploring Public Datasets (Orange Data Mining)
+Lab 1 - Exploring Public Datasets (Orange Data Mining)

-• Download a dataset (e.g., rainfall data, literacy rates, or traffic accident statistics)
+• Visit a public repository (Kaggle, UCI, data.gov.in) • Download a dataset (e.g., rainfall data, literacy rates, or traffic accident statistics)

 Procedure: